solvia-labs/solvia/docs/src/cli/transfer-tokens.md

 ## Receive Tokens

 To receive tokens, you will need an address for others to send tokens to.
-In Solana, the wallet address is the public key of a keypair.
+In Solvia, the wallet address is the public key of a keypair.
 There are a variety of techniques for generating keypairs.
 The method you choose will depend on how you choose to store keypairs.
 Keypairs are stored in wallets.
 Before receiving tokens, you will need to [create a wallet](../wallet-guide/cli.md).